North Pacific right whale: Vocalizations

 The upcalls of right whales are sufficiently distinct from the calls of other whale species that they can be used to identify the presence of right whales in the area by the calls alone, if care is taken in the review of those calls.
-Humpback whales also occur in much of the range of the North Pacific right whale, including in the Bering Sea, and parts of the highly variable and complex humpback calls can be similar to right whale calls, similar enough that confirmation that a call is in fact from a right whale usually requires a human to review the entire context of the call rather than simply relying on an algorithm to identify the call as is possible for other species.
+Humpback whales also occur in much of the range of the North Pacific right whale, including in the Bering Sea.
+Parts of the highly variable and complex humpback calls can be similar to right whale calls, similar enough that confirmation that a call is in fact from a right whale usually requires a human to review the entire context of the call, rather than simply relying on an algorithm to identify the call as is possible for other species.

-Right whales in other oceans have been recorded making a percussive vocalization labeled a "gunshot call" or gunshot.
-The role and purpose of this call is uncertain.
-However, until 2017, it had never been proven than it was right whales in the North Pacific that were the whales making this type of call, so detection of gunshots was not considered a reliable indicator of the presence of right whales.
+Right whales in other oceans have been recorded making a percussive vocalization known as a "gunshot call" or "gunshot".
+The role and purpose of this call are uncertain.
+However, until 2017, it had never been proven that right whales in the North Pacific were the ones making this type of call, so detection of gunshots was not considered a reliable indicator of right whale presence.

-Until recently it was thought that the most common call used by North Pacific right whales was the "upcall".
+Until recently, it was thought that the most common call used by North Pacific right whales was the "upcall".
 This call is relatively stereotypic among all right whale individuals and populations.
-The next most common call has been labeled the "downcall" and this is also fairly stereotypic.
+The next most common call has been labeled the "downcall", and this is also fairly stereotypical.
 Right whales also make a variety of other frequency-variable calls of different durations.
-However, these are so varied, they have not been categorized by researchers.
+However, these are so varied that researchers have not categorized them.